roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-09 ****** byStoryTeller07© With the extra slack in the leash she fiddled with it only to find there were locks on both ends of it.
+With the extra slack in the leash she fiddled with it only to find there were locks on both ends of it.
 She was going to have to endure a night on the floor at the feet of her tormentors.
 Thinking it was going to be a long night, instead, her eyes closed and she immediately fell fast asleep.

  ***